FrankN88/MS2_University-Research-Group/README.md

           </li>
           <li><strong>Clock</strong> - A clock positioned on top of the quiz div shows the real time of the location the user is in.
           </li>
           <li><strong>Quiz</strong> - Science based quiz.
 This quiz has been created to entertain the user while waiting.
 The questions show immediately if they have been answered correctly or not and at the end give a feedback with a percentage.
+The user is adviced with a modal when he/she selects the "Next" button without selecting first the answer (Graceful notification to the user).
+The quiz game allows the user to initiate control actions,shows progress and gives feedback.
           </li>
           <li><strong>Weather app</strong> - A simple weather app with an input will idicate the temperature together with the main weather phenomena when the user inserts the name of the desired location.
           </li>